zkxl/zkxl.github.io/_posts/2017-02-28-divide-and-conquer.md

 __Key Observation:__
 1. If the median in A equals to the median in B, then it is the MEDIAN for the unioned array.
-2. If A's median < B' median, we know that the left half of A are all smaller than the MEDIAN and the right half of B are all bigger than the MEDIAN.
+2. If A's median < B's median, we know that the left half of A are all smaller than the MEDIAN and the right half of B are all bigger than the MEDIAN.
 So we can discard those two halfs.
 3. Else, we can discard the other two halfs.

 __Solution:__